 Shop from local vendors.
 Listen to live entertainment, and eat delicious food.
 Learn more about the Montford Arts & Music Festival.

-Asheville’s Historic Montford District has two main restaurants that are devour-worthy, Chiesa and Nine Mile.
+With recent closings, Asheville’s Historic Montford District has one main restaurant that is devour-worthy, Nine Mile.

 Nearby on the edge of downtown and North Asheville, we also highly recommend Luella’s Bar-B-Que for some of the best AVL BBQ, Plant for vegan cuisine, and Asheville Pizza & Brewing for pizza and beer.

 Nine Mile | 233 Montford Ave, Asheville, NC 28804

 We covet Nine Mile’s Montford-Asheville location.
 You’ll also find Nine Mile in West Asheville and South Asheville.